 In addition to providing support for students in quantitative classes, the Q Center aims to support faculty who teach quantitative courses or who want to integrate quantitative analysis into their teaching and research.

-Our Q Center Math Fellows work with faculty to develop resources for students in intermediate-level math courses.
+Our Q Center Math Associates and Math Fellow work with faculty to develop resources for students in intermediate-level math courses.
 This includes, for example, putting together detailed proof-technique worksheets and exercises for exam preparation.
 Faculty may also request that they offer proof workshops for their students.

 Quantitative Modules in Less-Quantitative Classes